annaLtyler/SSc_Epistasis_Workflow/README.md

 ## "Genetic interactions in Systemic Sclerosis"

-This code is a reproducible workflow that accompanies the paper ``Genetic interactions affect lung function in patients with systemic sclerosis."
+This code is a reproducible workflow that accompanies the paper "Genetic interactions affect lung function in patients with systemic sclerosis."

 This purpose of this project was to investigate genetic interactions influencing the presence of autoantibodies as well as lung function in a cohort of patients with systemic